Doctor in Education, Leadership for Educational Justice (Ed.D.)

 The Ed.D. in Leadership for Educational Justice is a nationally recognized program that engages students in rigorous study, preparing them for rewarding leadership roles in education.

-The Doctor in Education, Leadership for Educational Justice (Ed.D.) program prepares educators to recognize varying levels of social and educational inequity and to serve as advocates for disenfranchised and under-served students, resulting in their personal and professional empowerment.
+The Ed.D. in Leadership for Educational Justice program prepares educators to recognize varying levels of social and educational inequity and to serve as advocates for disenfranchised and under-served students, resulting in their personal and professional empowerment.

 Candidates are consistently encouraged to analyze, debate, and develop productive strategies in response to educational justice principles and challenges and opportunities for equity.
 Five concentration options offer the opportunity for specialization.
 This allows graduates to become informed educational leaders who actively work to develop ideas and expressions of social justice across educational systems.